yixuan/rcpp-note/source/api/Vector_ctor.rst

 ``template <bool NA, typename T>``

-.. cpp:function:: Vector(const sugar::SingleLogicalResult<NA, T>& obj)
+.. cpp:function:: Vector::Vector(const sugar::SingleLogicalResult<NA, T>& obj)

    Create a vector of length 1 from an object of class **SingleLogicalResult**, usually the result returned by ``Rcpp::all()`` or ``Rcpp::any()``.